-You identify permanent message policies using the ${\tt ReplicationManagerAckPolicy}$ class which you pass to the environment using the
+You identify permanent message policies using the ReplicationManagerAckPolicy class which you pass to the environment using the EnvironmentConfig.setReplicationManagerAckPolicy method.

-EnvironmentConfig.setReplicationManagerAckPolicy method.
 Note that you can set permanent message policies at any time during the life of the application.

-The following permanent message policies are available when you use the replication framework:
+The following permanent message policies are available when you use the Replication Manager: